Answer a few simple questions to make your document in minutes

 If you own residential property in Illinois, you can create an Eviction Notice to notify a tenant of the legal action that will be taken if they continue to owe overdue rent, fail to adhere to the terms and conditions of their lease, or do not vacate the premises as demanded.
 By delivering this official notice, you can demand compliance, while still giving your tenant(s) a chance to fix the matter before a certain deadline.
 That said, in some situations, there will be no resolution, and going to court is unavoidable.
 Suitable for any residential property, this Eviction Notice for Illinois can be used by landlords with tenants in Naperville, Aurora, Chicago, and in all other cities throughout the Prairie State.

 Generally speaking, the answer is yes, and you may draft an Illinois Eviction Notice (more specifically known as a 5-Day Notice to Pay Rent) to start the process.
 However, as a result of the COVID-19 pandemic, several protections and limitations have been put in place for tenants who have not been able to pay rent.
 Although the ban on eviction has been blocked by the U.S. Supreme Court at the federal level, the state and municipal governments in Illinois have the authority to maintain their own standards for evictions.
-Stay up-to-date with the latest developments for your state or talk to a local lawyer, if you are uncertain.
+Stay up-to-date with the talk to a local lawyer, if you are uncertain.

 If you would like to evict a tenant from a rental property, you should always deliver them a Notice of Eviction.
 Here are a few common reasons behind why you may need one: